In shared usage, if other users are running jobs, you may experience a “waiting time” before your job starts.

 Notes

-As mentioned above, you can expect to shorten the waiting time by shortening the specification of elapstim_req, but if it exceeds elapstim_req, the job will be forcibly terminated at that point, so please be careful.
+As described above, shortening the elapstim_req setting may reduce the waiting time.
+However, if the runtime exceeds elapstim_req, the job will be forcibly terminated at that point, so please be careful.